Seabirds, Pacific Northwest

 Double crested cormorants are dramatic, large aquatic birds.
 They don’t have waterproof feathers like most aquatic birds and need to perch, with wings spread out, on rocks, pilings or docks to dry off.

 Double crested cormorants occupy many water habitats across North America, including coastlines, estuaries, lakes and ponds.
-Most spend winter in the southern United States but many migrating birds winter on the south coast of BC.
+Most spend winter in the southern United States but many migrating birds winter on the south coast of the Pacific Northwest.

 Cormorants will sometimes rebuild an old nest rather than start a new one from scratch.
 And when they find pieces of useful junk, like old bits of rope, net, or other beach debris, they will often incorporate this into their nests.
 Sometimes these nests can look pretty wild.